ManuelBCU/An-lisis-twitter-pol-ticos/README.md

 # How did I do it?
 ## Spanish politicians Twitter accounts, a lexical analysis.

-Spain faces its 14th general elections on April 18.
-In this article I analyze the twitter account of the principle candidates, locating the main topic of the campaign and analyzing the difference and similiarities in their discourses.
+Spain faces its 14th general elections on April 28.
+In this article I analyze the twitter account of the principle candidates, locating the main topic of the campaign and finding the differences and similiarities in their discourses.

 ## Using the Twitter API to scrape tweets.